markjnkim/es_mod/02-css/content/lesson-4-queries.md

 Let's recap some key concepts:

-- A media query is a special CSS tool used to change the style or layout of the site when a condition is met, such as the browser being under or over a specified width.
+- We used media queries, a special CSS tool used to change the style or layout of the site when a condition is met such as the browser being under or over a specified width.

-- It is easier to change a layout that is using flexbox as opposed to `float` and `position` since all of the elements getting moved are controlled by those flex containers.
+- We learned that it is easier to change a layout that is using flexbox as opposed to `float` and `position` since all of the elements getting moved are controlled by those flex containers.

-- When dealing with complex styles and responsive design, Chrome DevTools can be used to debug and test possible solutions.
+- We used Chrome DevTools to debug and test possible solutions when we dealt with complex styles and responsive design.

 At this point, the site _could_ be ready to go into production since it is mobile-friendly and responsive, but the Run Buddy team has sent us an entire new section to add to the site that we'll have to use yet another new CSS layout tool for called **CSS Grid**.
 This tool introduces layout control that flexbox doesn't support, as it allows us to control both horizontal and vertical axes rather than just one at a time.
 Let's get to it!